binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {#wdcnz-demo-5}
 ![](images/HandsOnHack.png)

 The following attack was the last of five that I demonstrated at WDCNZ in 2015.
-The [previous demo](#wdcnz-demo-4) will provide some additional context and it is probably best to look at it first if you have not already.
+The [previous demo](#wdcnz-demo-4) of that series will provide some additional context and it is probably best to look at it first if you have not already.

 You can find the video of how it is played out [here](https://www.youtube.com/watch?v=1EvwwYiMrV4).